Drive sales on autopilot with ecommerce-focused featuresSee Features

 4: Reviews and User Generated Content

 Reviews and UGC are another opportunity to market to your customer and build a stronger bond.
-If a customer reviews one of your products poorly, you can trigger a campaign to apologize for their disappointment and seek ways to make up for that bad experience.
+If a customer reviews one of your products poorly, you can trigger an email to apologize for their disappointment and seek ways to make up for that bad experience.
 Like the other use cases described in this post, Omnisend allows you to automate this workflow.

 Likewise, if one of your customers reports multiple great experiences, you can thank them with, say, a refer-a-friend discount or some other way to evangelize your brand with some UGC.